slytomcat/ws/README.md

 Folder `echo-server` contains a very simple echo server.
 It allows to establish ws connection and just replay with received messages or send the message to all active connection.
 Server accept messages in JSON format (like `{"type": "echo", "payload": "Hello, world"}`).

-Only wto types allowed:
+Only two types of incoming messages are supported:
   - `echo` - the message replayed to sender only
-  - `broadcast` - the message is sent to all active connection and the result of broadcasting is sent to sender.
+  - `broadcast` - the message is sent to all active connection and the result of broadcasting is sent to sender (with message type `broadcastResult`).

+A message with unknown type as well as massage with incorrect JSON will return the error.

 ## build